-Wi‑Fi extenders
+Wi‑Fi extenders (budget option)

 Wi‑Fi extenders can help in small homes when you just need a little more coverage.
 But they’re not magic: most extenders trade speed for range, and they can create ‘works sometimes’ dead zones.